nelsonfigueroa/nelson.cloud/content/posts/2024-04-10-ruby-arrays-cheatsheet.md

 # => nil
 ```

-Note that you cannot delete multiple values in one call of `.delete()`.
+Note that you cannot delete multiple values in one call of `delete()`.
 But it is possible to do it by subtracting arrays.
 Keep reading after this example to see how:

 ```ruby
 arr = [1, 2, 3, 3, 3]